agardnerIT/site/_posts/2024/2024-04-22-opentelemetry-spans-jaeger.md

 ## Summary

-In this post, and the accompanying video, we have successfully send OpenTelemetry traces from a Python application, via an OpenTelemetry collector, into a span storage backend (Jaeger).
+In this post, and the accompanying video, we have successfully sent OpenTelemetry traces from a Python application, via an OpenTelemetry collector, into a span storage backend (Jaeger).

 In the next installment of this series, we will re-write the application to emit a trace which contains multiple spans.
 So, [subscribe to my channel on Youtube](https://www.youtube.com/@agardnerit) and I'll see you then!